Madison Tung: Career

 After high school, Tung attended the United States Air Force Academy, where she majored in Mathematics and Humanities and minored in Chinese.
 She was the first female wrestler on the Air Force Academy men's wrestling team, and trained at the nearby Olympic Training Center as part of the National 2014 U.S. Women's Freestyle Team.
 She was named a Stamps Scholar, a Truman Scholar, a Schwarzman Scholar, a Marshall Scholar and a Rhodes Scholar at Oriel College, Oxford.
 On May 30, 2019, Tung graduated as a Distinguished Graduate with a Bachelor of Science and commissioned as an active-duty Air Force Officer, and was recognized by President Donald Trump in his commencement address.

 Personal life

 Tung has a private pilot license and holds a Black Belt in Hapkido, a Korean martial art.
-Tung is married to Dr. Larissa Goli, a DPhil student at Keble College, Oxford, and adopted the joint family name Goli-Tung.
+Tung is married to Larissa Goli, a DPhil student at Keble College, Oxford, and adopted the joint family name Goli-Tung.